Burke Graduate Program in Civil Engineering Degree Offerings and Requirements

 Maximum credit hours in a semester: a maximum of 18 credit hours will be allowed from any one semester (9 credit hours for the summer session).

 Total credit hours: the total number of hours of academic credit used to satisfy degree requirements consists of all graduate course credit hours with a grade of C or better (B or better for 300- or 400-level courses) that appear on the plan of study and research credit hours with grades of S that appear on the Purdue transcript.

-*Formal concentrations of Professional Masters, Architectural, Construction, Environmental, Geomatics, Structural and Transportation will be noted on transcripts at the time of graduation.
+*Formal concentrations of Professional Masters, Architectural, Construction, Environmental, Geomatics, Hydraulics, Structural and Transportation will be noted on transcripts at the time of graduation.
 Formal concentrations for the other areas are in progress.